shiningsun/newscrawler/README.md

 - `published_after`: Filter articles published after this date (YYYY-MM-DD format, default: yesterday)
 - `extract`: Extract article content (default: true)
 - `sources`: Comma-separated list of sources to use (`thenewsapi`, `gnews`, `nytimes`, `guardian`).
 Example: `sources=thenewsapi,gnews,guardian`.
 If omitted, all sources are used by default.
+- `limit`: Maximum number of articles to fetch from each source (default: 10)

 ## Search Logic for GNews
 - If you provide multiple search terms (comma-separated or space-separated), they will be joined with ' AND ' for more precise results.
 For example: